sadlerjames/OOP-Coursework/README.md

 - Move showIndividualPost to Post class
 - Check through all 'for' loops, are they necessary?
 - What version of java will execute?
 Aim to remove '.indent' as is a workaround
-- Does showPostChildrenDetails always return in correct order
+- Does showPostChildrenDetails always return in correct order?
+Guarrantee?
 - Correctly handle serialisation exceptions/test
 - Delete 1st account in platform, should next account be allocated ID of prev (0)?
 - Modify showPostChildrenDetails to have helper function/use new method